-- Put a large non-stick pan over medium-high heat and add the cubed winter squash along with some water into it.
-Cook for around 5 minutes until it has slightly softened, then add the rest of the vegetables together with the veggie broth.
+- Put a large non-stick pan over medium-high heat and add the cubed winter squash and a splash of water or cooking oil Cook for around 5 minutes until it has slightly softened, then add the rest of the vegetables together with the veggie broth.

 - Sauté everything for about 6 minutes, stirring frequently, until the liquid is absorbed.

-- Finally, add the marinated tofu together with the stir fry sauce to the pan and cook for 4-5 more minutes until the sauce has thickened, stirring frequently.
+- Finally, add the marinated tofu in the stir fry sauce to the pan and cook for 4-5 more minutes until the sauce has thickened, stirring frequently.

-- Once the veggies have become tender-crisp, remove from heat and divide them into serving bowls immediately.
+- Once the veggies have become tender-crisp, remove from heat and divide them into serving bowls.
 Take a small bite and adjust the taste to your liking.